Opinions - Christian Sin

 Lord,

-Homosexuals converted to Christianity will: (1) recognize
+Homosexuals who become true Christians will: (1) recognize

-homosexuality as sin; (2) anguish
+and admit homosexuality as sin (2) anguish

 over their homosexuality; (3) confess it to God; (4) cry out to Him for deliverance; and (5) receive it